 Identifying this conglomerate of unpleasantry as the body’s unified reaction to a life catastrophe might sound simple and obvious, but it’s not.
 In Chapter 2, we offer detailed explanations of these symptoms, as well as a discussion of their causes.

 We also suggest “Music Therapy” to help recognize the place of these reactions in a life interrupted.
 Here is our playlist for Chapter 2: Symptoms of PTSD: Stress Control in Hyperdrive.

 Family conflict and an abusive childhood lead to trust issues in adult life.
 Any trauma reaction in adulthood is made all the worse due to trauma in childhood.
 Both harmful constellations must be dealt with.

 Desperation is heightened when given enough regret, trauma, failure, and avoidance.
 Suicide is very high among folks whose lives have been traumatized.
-Perhaps it is the ultimate escape but recovery from trauma requires some form of facing those regrets.
+Perhaps suicide is the ultimate escape, but recovery from trauma requires some form of facing those regrets.

 PTSD changes one deeply, and it is necessary to let go of what is not working in order to grow a new life.

 5. “I Am a Rock,” Simon and Garfunkel

 Sometimes we believe that isolation is the best protection from facing pain, but that is an illusion.

 6. “A Hard Rain’s Gonna Fall,” Ann Wilson, Shawn Colvin, Rupert Wainwright

 Eventually, the difficult stuff we avoid must be faced.